 Visiting Zion National Park in June

-To help plan your trip we share what it’s like at Zion in June: weather, what to pack, where to stay and all the things to see, do and photograph.
+Here’s what to expect when you visit Zion National Park in June: weather, what to pack, where to stay, and all the things to see, do and photograph!

 Does the Shuttle Run in June?

-Yes, the Zion National Park shuttle runs every day in June.
-It’s the only way to access Zion Canyon.
-Check the shuttle schedule for more information.
+Yes, the shuttle runs every day and that’s the only way to access Zion Canyon in June. **Be sure to check the Zion shuttle schedule for exact times.

 Weather at Zion in June

-The weather at Zion National Park in June isn’t too bad to start off the summer months.
+The Zion National Park weather in June isn’t too bad to start off the summer months.
 You’ll find highs around 95 and lows around 63 degrees Fahrenheit.
-The average number of days with thunderstorms is 5.
-It’s nice to have rain gear in case a storm rolls through so you can still enjoy the outdoor activities at the park.
-Always check the weather forecast so you have the right clothing for the conditions.

 What Services Are Available in June?